Ryan-Brodigan/OS_CA1/README.md

 2^16 / 2^8 = 2^8 bytes to store each page number

-So, 8 Bits (Or 2 Nibbles / Two Hex Chars) to store an Individual Page Numbers and the Page offset for an Address
+So, 8 Bits (Or 2 Nibbles / Two Hex Chars) to store an Individual Page Numbers and 8 bits to store the Page offset for an Address, 16 bits in total

 Can Store 2^8 Page numbers or 256 Pages (2^8 Bytes), each of which takes up one 16-bit Address (2^1 Bytes), therefore the page table must be 2^8*2^1